 How long have you been with Accenture?

-Did you always know that you would work in this field?
-How did you decide to go into this profession?
+How did you decide to join this profession?

 What do you think is the best part of being a woman in the industry?

 Consulting offers a lot of flexibility in terms of projects or assignments.
 In the initial five years of my career, I was traveling almost every day—Monday to Friday—and enjoyed it thoroughly.
 But, after becoming a mother, I had to look for other options within consulting that were less demanding.
 I was surprised to explore the array of options Accenture offer—including working part time, playing an SME role on a project, leading a project that doesn’t require traveling or providing business/market development support, as needed.
 I believe if you are passionate about what you do, the industry offers you myriads of growth opportunities.

 As a woman employee, what are the benefits you think you have at Accenture

 Accenture is an equal opportunity company.
 The organization offers flexible work arrangements, various career options and great growth opportunities.
 Accenture also has women-focused programs including the returning mother program and Vaahini—a network to empower women.

 How does Accenture groom you into becoming a leader?